-In September 1913, the new Harvard-MIT School for Health Officers welcomed its first class of 8 students.
-From these modest beginnings emerged Harvard School of Public Health and its long record of accomplishments.
+In September 1913, the new Harvard-MIT School for Health Officers welcomed its first class of eight students.
+From these modest beginnings emerged what would eventually become the Harvard T.H.
+Chan School of Public Health and its long record of accomplishments.

-Explore some of our successes, stories, and surprising facts as the School approaches its 2013-2014 centennial.
+Explore some of our successes, stories, and surprising facts, documented as the School approached its 2013-2014 centennial.

-Harvard School of Public Health traces its roots to public health activism at the beginning of the last century, a time of energetic social reform.
+The Harvard T.H.
+Chan School of Public Health traces its roots to public health activism at the beginning of the last century, a time of energetic social reform.
 Learn more about the School's history.

-Discover historical material from past publications, Countway library's collections, and photos submitted by the HSPH community.
+Discover historical material from past publications, Countway Library's collections, and photos submitted by the School community.

-Discover facts, stats, accomplishments, and items of trivia you may not have known about HSPH.
+Discover facts, stats, accomplishments, and items of trivia you may not have known about the School.

 Learn about some of the landmark contributions to the field of public health made by the School’s faculty members and alumni, frequently working in collaboration with others at Harvard and around the world.